Download a printable pdf file of the theme from this link.

 It lasted nearly 60 years without ever going through Parliament.

 The North-West Mounted Police was the only agency that protested the system.
 In 1893, Commissioner Lawrence William Herchmer ordered members of the force to stop returning people without passes to the reserves.
 As film director Williams said, “You know something is wrong when the cops say don’t do it.”

-Hayter Reed, who was then in charge of the Indian Affairs department, overruled the Mounties but acknowledged in a letter that year “there has never been any legal authority for compelling Indians who leave their Reserves to return to them.”
-Later, he also wrote: “all we can do is to endeavour to keep the true position from the Indians as long as possible.”
+Hayter Reed, who was then in charge of the Indian Affairs department, overruled the Mounties but acknowledged in a letter that “there has never been any legal authority for compelling Indians who leave their Reserves to return to them.”
+Later, he also wrote, “all we can do is to endeavour to keep the true position from the Indians as long as possible.”

 The system remained in effect until 1941 and was formally repealed in 1951.
 Oral history also records stories told by First Nations people who either experienced the pass system themselves, or remember relatives talking about it.

-As reported by Smith, one powerful testimony comes from Elder Therese Seesequasis, of Beardy’s and Okemasis First Nation, who recalls spending 10 months of the year away from her family at residential school.
+As reported by Smith, one powerful testimony comes from Elder Therese Seesequasis, of Beardy’s and Okemasis First Nation, who recalls spending 10 months of the year away from her family at a residential school.

 “We sure spent some lonely, lonely days . . .
 Our parents didn’t even come for Christmas,” Seesequasis says.

-Smith points out that “the pass system helped support the residential school system as Indian agents would often refuse to sign passes if they suspected they would be used to visit children there.”
+Smith points out that “the Pass System helped support the residential school system[,] as Indian agents would often refuse to sign passes if they suspected [the passes] would be used to visit children there.”

-Winona Wheeler, an historian and professor of indigenous studies at the University of Saskatchewan said in an interview with Smith that oral history is crucial to understanding what happened.
+Winona Wheeler, an historian and professor of Indigenous studies at the University of Saskatchewan, said in an interview with Smith that oral history is crucial to understanding what happened.

-“I think without hearing those stories, a lot of stuff has been glossed over or hidden or has not surfaced in the public realm, because documents go missing or documents have not been made accessible in the archives,” says Wheeler who drew a parallel to the Truth and Reconciliation Commission having to fight the government for access to archives on residential schools.
+“I think without hearing those stories, a lot of stuff has been glossed over or hidden or has not surfaced in the public realm, because documents go missing or documents have not been made accessible in the archives,” says Wheeler, who drew a parallel to the Truth and Reconciliation Commission having to fight the government for access to archives on residential schools.
 Williams said only two actual passes exist at Library and Archives Canada; he suspects that many were deliberately destroyed by a government that knew what it was doing was illegal.
 There is also one at the Glenbow Museum in Calgary and two in the Saskatchewan Archives.

-McGill mentions government lawyers having come to that conclusion in 1900 — for which Williams could find no documentation — and also makes a request: “If you have any such forms in your possession kindly return them to the Department where they will be destroyed”.
+McGill mentions government lawyers having come to that conclusion in 1900 — for which Williams could find no documentation — and also makes a request: “If you have any such forms in your possession[,] kindly return them to the Department where they will be destroyed.”

-Smith records the story of Leona Blondeau, 82, who “was 8 years old when the extralegal federal government policy was officially revoked in 1941, but she and other living witnesses to history recall restrictions on their movements lasting until at least her teenage years.
+Smith records the story of Leona Blondeau, 82, who “was 8 years old when the extralegal federal government policy was officially revoked in 1941, but she and other living witnesses to history recall restrictions on their movements lasting until at least her teenage years.”

-We never went anywhere.
+“We never went anywhere.
 We stayed on the reserve.
 We were very segregated . . .
 It was the way life was, I thought.
 I didn’t realize that wasn’t the right thing to do,” said Blondeau.

 “We travelled by wagon and horse and go there and our treat was an ice cream cone.
 That was our treat for the day,” Blondeau recalled.